nyxnor/onioncomms/voip/mumble/README.md

 Tor does not resolve UDP, so let's force TCP mode:
 `Configure` -> `Settings` -> `Network` -> `Connection` -> `Force TCP mode`.

-Do not use mumble proxy settings, it [does not work correctly](https://github.com/mumble-voip/mumble/issues/1812) as it tries to resolve the onion domain without the proxy leading to DNS leak.
-Leave `Direct conneciton` as the proxy type (default) and to connect to the onion mumble server, you must torify the client before it starts:
+Connect to the onion mumble server, you must torify the client before it starts:
 ```sh
 torsocks mumble
 ```

+**Warning**: Do not use mumble proxy settings, it [does not work correctly](https://github.com/mumble-voip/mumble/issues/1812) as it tries to resolve the onion domain without the proxy leading to DNS leak.
+Leave `Direct conneciton` as the proxy type (default).

 #### Configure mobile client